Lovely Momhood

 Puzzles are a great go-to any time of the year.
 They are also great to play as a family or individually.

-One of our favorite activities to do as a family is to do puzzle races.
-Everyone gets an age-appropriate puzzle, and at the count of three, the puzzle race begins.
+One of our favorite family activities is puzzle races.
+Everyone gets an age-appropriate puzzle, and at the count of three, the race begins.

-Simon Says is another great game to keep the kids entertained indoors.
+Simon Says is another excellent game for kids at home.
 If you have older kids, then they can take turns being “Simon” so that you can get things done around the house.

-Much like Simon Says, follow the leader will keep the kids busy while also keeping them active.
+Like Simon Says, following the leader will keep the kids busy and active.

 • Toys around the house